 A laugh-out-loud story from King of Comedy Jeremy Strong.

 We are going to write our own version of the stories by making a play script.

 After this we will be looking at newspaper recounts based on our trip to Colchester Castle.
 We will then perform these to the class as if we are news reporters.

-In literacy this Autumn term 2 we will be looking at the book The Wreck of the Zanzibar by Michael Morpurgo.
+book The Wreck of the Zanzibar by Michael Morpurgo.